LeoHuckvale/recipes/baking/biscuits/florentines.md

 Move florentines to a cooling rack with a palette knife

+Melt the chocolate (add a small knob of butter if melting in the microwave)

-Melt chocolate and coat the flat side of the florentines gently with the palette knife
+Coat the flat side of the florentines gently with chocolate using the palette knife

 Leave to set